ShubhamBaghel309/Liver-tumor-segmentation/README.md

-# 3D Liver & Tumor Segmentation — Milestone 1
+# 3D Liver & Tumor Segmentation

 Automated segmentation of the **liver** and **liver tumors** in abdominal CT scans using 3D deep learning.
 This milestone covers the complete ML pipeline: data preprocessing, model training, evaluation, and inference — implemented as Jupyter Notebooks.